Installation

 package to retrieve this information.

-Development takes place on GitHub in the marrow.mongo project.
+Development takes place on in the project.
 Issue tracking, documentation, and downloads are provided there.

-Installing the current development version requires Git, a distributed source code management system.
+Installing the current development version requires , a distributed source code management system.
 If you have Git you can run the following to download and link the development version into your Python runtime.

 If you would like to make changes and contribute them back to the project, fork the GitHub project, make your changes, and submit a pull request.
-For more information see the Contributing section, and GitHub's documentation.
+For more information see the section, and .